The page has been translated by Gen AI.

 Memorymeminfonode_memory_MemTotal_bytesTotal memory

-Memorymeminfonode_memory_MemAvailable_bytesAvailable memory (used for determining memory shortage)
+Memorymeminfonode_memory_MemAvailable_bytesAvailable memory (used to determine if memory is insufficient)

-Memorymeminfonode_memory_MemFree_bytesFree memory
+Memorymeminfonode_memory_MemFree_bytesFree memory (unused memory)

 Memorymeminfonode_memory_Cached_bytesPage cache